-Locked Monitor Mode enables you to lock the MESA for overnight or extended monitoring to keep others from tampering with the device or settings.
+Locked Monitor Mode enables the MESA to be locked for overnight or extended monitoring to keep others from tampering with the device or settings.

 To initiate Locked Monitor Mode:

 - 1. From Spectrum or SmartBars Mode, press and hold the Lock Icon on the screen for at least 5 seconds. - 2.
 Set a 4-digit PIN code to lock the device & press OK. - 3.
 Enter the same 4-digit PIN code again to verify the PIN code. - 4.
 The MESA is now in Locked Monitor Mode.